coderefinery/git-collaborative/_episodes/03-distributed.md

 - For a public repository everybody has read access.
 - Only very few people (the maintainers) have write access.
 - Typically nobody pushes directly to the central repo.
+- Code review can be coupled with with automated testing.
 - Central repo and the forks typically reside in the "cloud".

 Advantages: